nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Conversely, if a user chooses to hide the details, `UiManager#hideViewWindow()` will be called instead, which will call `fillStudentCard(false)` and `fillLessonCard(false)` and hide the details.

 The above applies to the scenario when the user inputs a command which calls a method that changes the detail visibility of the cards.
-In contrast, during the application launch, `MainApp` calls the `start` method of `UiManager` which calls `MainWindow::fillInnerParts`.
+In contrast, during the application launch, `MainApp` calls the `start` method of `UiManager` which calls `MainWindow#fillInnerParts`.
 The details are shown below:

 ![CardUiSequenceLaunch](images/CardUiSequenceLaunch.png)